 Strategic Communications Academy

-We offer training that’s rooted in everything we learn from the frank community, and what social science teaches us about how people learn, think and form opinions.
+The frank team offers customized communications training that’s rooted in what social science teaches us about how people learn, think and form opinions.
 Our lively, fun and hands-on communications workshops are led by trainers with deep expertise and experience and are driven by recent insights from psychology, sociology, neuroscience, public relations and political science scholarship.

 Skills development sessions emphasize: